 the amino acid tryptophan, selenium, vitamin A, iodine, riboflavin (vitamin B2), vitamin B12, vitamin D, among other nutrients.

-A study from the University of Washington has found that eating two eggs daily may lead to a small but significant increase in LDL, also known as bad cholesterol.
+A study from the University of Washington has found that eating 2 eggs daily may lead to a small but significant increase in LDL, also known as bad cholesterol.
 Other studies suggest that people vary quite significantly in how much effect egg consumption has on their cholesterol levels.
 If you have high cholesterol or are at risk for developing it, talk to your doctor about your diet and whether you should limit how many eggs you eat.
 Remember, too, that you can always just eat the eggs whites, which have protein but no cholesterol.

 There is no scientific evidence that eating any food, including chocolate or other sugary foods, leads to acne.
 Acne results from a combination of factors such as heredity, overactive oil glands, dead skin cells that block skin pores, and hormonal changes.
 However, some new research has been done that suggest that nutrition-related lifestyle factors may play a role in the development of acne.
 Specifically, a low glycemic index diet has been associated in one study with improvement of acne.
 However, more research is needed to clarify this.